zacares/flutter_drift_simolus3/docs/docs/dart_api/writes.md

     Why is that necessary?
 If a field was set to `null`, we wouldn't know whether we need to set that column back to null in the database or if we should just leave it unchanged.
     Fields in the companions have a special `Value.absent()` state which makes this explicit.

     Companions also have a special constructor for inserts - all columns which don't have a default value and aren't nullable are marked `@required` on that constructor.
 This makes companions easier to use for inserts because you know which fields to set.

+### Updating with SQL expressions

+In some cases, you might want to update many rows based on their current value.
+One option would be to first select the affected rows into Dart objects, create companions based on those results and use them for updates.
+If the update can be described in SQL, a more efficient way is available with `Companion.custom`:

+{{ load_snippet('companion-custom','lib/snippets/dart_api/dataclass.dart.excerpt.json') }}

+Here, the `name` column in the `users` table is changed to lowercase for all existing rows.
+Since `.lower()` on columns is implemented in the database, the rows don't have to be loaded into Dart during the statement.

 ## Inserts
 You can very easily insert any valid object into tables.
 As some values can be absent (like default values that we don't have to set explicitly), we again use the companion version.
 ```dart
 // returns the generated id